This privacy notice provides you with details of how we collect and process your personal data through your use of our site www.afilmerlorch.co.uk

 We need to collect the following sensitive data about you in order to provide you with sessions that are safe, to check for medical contra-indications, to enable us to provide sessions that are tailored to your health requirements and for insurance purposes:

-Current State of Health which will include any medical condition for which you are undergoing diagnosis or help through a medical professional such as a GP, Consultant, Physiotherapist, Osteopath, Chiropractor.
-This also includes details of recent / forthcoming operations, recent accidents and injuries.
+Current State of Health which will include any medical condition for which you are undergoing diagnosis or help through a medical professional such as a GP or Consultant.

 Medication that has been prescribed by a health professional such as a GP or consultant.
 This does not include food supplements.

-We require your explicit consent for processing sensitive data, so when you submit your details during your first appointment, you will be required to sign and date the Cranial Enrolment Form.
+We require your explicit consent for processing sensitive data, so when you submit your details during your first appointment, you will be required to sign and date the Client Form.

 Where we are required to collect personal data by law, or under the terms of the contract between us and you do not provide us with that data when requested, we may not be able to perform the contract (to deliver services to you).
 If you don’t provide us with the requested data, we have the right to refuse to provide you with these services but if we do, we will notify you at the time.